yahoo/fluxible/docs/api/FluxibleContext.md

  * `action`: A function that takes three parameters: `actionContext`, `payload`, `done`
  * `payload`: the action payload
- * `done`: the callback to call when the action has been completed
+ * `done`: optional callback to call when the action has been completed.
+Receives error as the first parameter and result as the second.

+Returns:

+* `executeActionPromise`: promise that is resolved once the action is completed, or rejected if it has an error

+**Callback**

  ```js
  var action = function (actionContext, payload, done) {